Should We Be Pre-training? An Argument for End-task Aware Training as an Alternative: End-Task Aware Training ( )

 As they stand, the pre-training equation pair (Equations \ref{eqn:1}, \ref{eqn:2}) and the \etam~pair (Equations \ref{eqn:2}, \ref{eqn:3}) are decoupled.
 The inner-level variables of the pre-training phase do not depend on the outer-level variables of the fine-tuning phase.
 Thus the equation pairs are typically solved sequentially.
 We propose to tightly couple Equations \ref{eqn:2} and \ref{eqn:3} by formulating jointly learning $\mathbf{w}$ and $\theta_0$ as a bi-level optimization problem.
 A bi-level formulation allows us to leverage meta-learning \citep{schmidhuber1995learning} techniques to learn adaptive task weights which capture variable auxiliary task importance whilst mitigating the contribution of harmful tasks.
 We propose a meta-learning algorithm in the mold of Model Agnostic Meta-Learning (MAML) \citep{finn2017model} to learn task weights.
 As a bi-level problem, this can be formulated as :

 where

 We want to jointly learn $\mathbf{w}$, with $\theta_0$, such that taking a gradient descent step modulated by $\mathbf{w}$ leads to improvement in end-task generalization.
-We use performance on the end-task validation set as meta-objective to train $\mathbf{w}$ and to capture asymmetrical task importance.
+We use performance on the end-task validation set ($D^{\mathrm{val}}_{T^*}$) as a meta-objective to train $\mathbf{w}$.
+Performance on $D^{\mathrm{val}}_{T^*}$ serves as a stand-in for end-task generalization performance whilst also naturally capturing the asymmetrical importance of $T^*$.

-We would like to learn $\mathbf{w}^{*}$ in an online manner in order to achieve a fine-grained level of adaptability.
-Consider the end-task validation loss after a gradient descent step at timestep $t$.